The Larry Sanders Show: Other honors

 After the show ended, it came to be considered one of the finest TV shows of all time.
 The biggest honor it received was a spot on Time magazine's 100 Greatest Shows of All Time.
 In 2008, Entertainment Weekly ranked The Larry Sanders Show the 28th Greatest Show of the past 25 years.
 Also, TV Guide named it the 38th Greatest Show of All Time, the only HBO comedy to make it to the list.
 During its six-year run, The Larry Sanders Show won 24 awards including three Emmy awards.
 In 1997, the episode "Everybody Loves Larry" was ranked 39 on TV Guide's 100 Greatest Episodes of All Time.
-In 2013, TV Guide ranked it No. 56 on its list of the 60 Best Series of All Time.
+In 2013, TV Guide ranked it No. 56 on its list of the 60 Best Series of All Time and the Writers Guild of America ranked it No. 20 on their list of the 101 Best Written TV Series.